nataliecardot/100-days-of-code/r1-log.md

 **Today's Progress:**
 Worked on my memory game project.
 It now has matching and flipping functionality as well as a timer and game reset option.

+### R1D69

+**Today's Progress:**
+Worked on my memory game project.
+It now has a modal that displays when the user wins the game and provides game details.